Henryk91/contact-list/README.md

 ## Specifics

-### Api Key
+### Mongo Database Key

-Dark Sky Api requires an api key to request data.
-A file with the name .env needs to be set up to store the api key in this format: Api_Key='wdacwef1v2svesv81v8wef81s1evef8e' (no spaces as this is a shell file)
+A file with the name .env needs to be set up to store the api key in this format: DB='<url-with-username-and-password>' (no spaces as this is a shell file)

 ### Ports